Invocation for the naturalization of citizens

 11:00 September 20, 2019; Broome County Court house, 92 Court st, 2nd floor

 Gracious and loving God, from Whom all things come and to Whom all things return

 We gather this morning from many countries and may faith traditions, from many cultures and ways of naming you, O God.
 We gather this morning to join together as members of one country: one country that welcomes many traditions, many cultures, and many ways of naming you, O God.

-Let our prayer be heard, for aren’t we all one family, with the same joys and sorrows?
+We gather to enact the deep truth that we are all one human family.
 Help us to see our diversity and variety as a gift and a source of beauty as we work toward unity and common fellowship.
-Help us to honor our differences as we embrace the brotherhood and sisterhood of all Thy children.

 We gather to declare an allegiance to the deep values the anchor our living.
 Do we not all share the same longing to be free and live in peace?
 Do we not all reach for the opportunities of a better life, a better world, a better chance for those we love?
-Help us each of us this morning to welcome the stranger in our midst and to reach out to others that they may be transformed from strangers into brothers and sisters, siblings of one human family.
+Help us each of us this morning to welcome the stranger in our midst; to reach out to others that they may be transformed from strangers into brothers and sisters, siblings of one human family.

-As we recognize those here gathered to pledge themselves to be citizens of our community, help us all, O God, to remember that we are all one family.
+As we recognize those here gathered to pledge themselves to be citizens of our community.
 Help us to see that the beautiful tapestry of unity can be woven from our variety only through our common efforts to share our community with all who would take part.

 In the name of all that is holy